-We have an optional paid-for garden waste service.
-For £51.50 per year customers get their garden waste such as hedge clippings, grass cuttings, dead leaves etc collected regularly from their home using one of our brown bins.
+Garden waste is an optional paid-for garden waste service.
+For £60 per year customers get their garden waste such as hedge clippings, grass cuttings, dead leaves etc collected regularly from their home using one of our brown wheeled bins.

 If your bin was not emptied – please click here to report a missed bin collection